A

 Fine-Pitch Connections: Copper pillars allow for fine-pitch connections between the PCB and the IC, which is important for applications that require a high level of integration and miniaturization.

-Thermal Conductivity: Copper pillar assemblies are more thermally conductive than other types of connectors, which is important for high-power applications where heat dissipation is a concern.
+Copper pillar assemblies are more thermally conductive than other types of connectors, which is important for high-power applications where heat dissipation is a concern.

 Improved Signal Integrity: Copper pillars provide a low-resistance path for signals, which can help to improve signal integrity and reduce signal loss in high-speed applications.